martinLARD/Pinn/README.md

 ## Repository Overview

-This repository contains code and data for running simulations.
-It includes three distinct scripts:
+This repository contains code and data for running inference based on (cite paper).
+It includes three python distinct scripts:

 - One for inferring the Carreau model.
 - Another for the Herschel-Bulkley model.